 Marketing hotels is like selling chocolate in a busy shopping mall: Every customer has different tastes.
-We see too many hoteliers getting caught up in the latest trends or buzz words like "big data" or "content marketing" instead of simply executing guest preferences and blogging.
+We see too many hoteliers getting caught up in the latest trends or buzz words like “big data” or “content marketing” instead of simply executing guest preferences and providing an easy online booking process.
 This often causes hoteliers to overthink their marketing budget and engage in complex strategies while they still have an automated attendant answering their phone or a call center in Canada pretending to be the front desk.
-It's time to get back to the basics and focus on what’s important – your guests.
+It’s time to get back to the basics and focus on what’s important – your guests.

 The booking experience is the most important aspect of selling a hotel room.
 Statistic Brain reports that 57% of hotel bookings occur online.
 That is an overwhelming number.
 Imagine if you owned a bakery and over half of your revenue came from catering; you would certainly want to make sure your catering processes were on point.

 A major piece of the online booking experience is your website’s homepage.
 Surprisingly, so many homepages are confusing and cause the guest to work too hard to book a room.
 Hotels need to get with the program on web design; people do not want to click on “accommodations,” “amenities” or “location” and wait for a page to load.
 It’s not just millennials who want to easily scroll to see this information – it’s all 2.3 billion smartphone users.
 Scrolling clearly translates well to mobile devices and provides a much simpler navigation.